llafuente/language/types/struct.md

 ### implementation notes

-Functions inside the struct must be hoisted outside the struct and prepend a new argument of the struct type with the struct name.
+Functions inside the struct must be hoisted outside.
+Then prepend a new argument of the struct type (by ref?) with the struct name.
 Because functions can be called as classy and functional this remove complexity to the compiler once more and move it to parser.